jvns/rbspy-docs/content/using-rbspy.md

 This is because the GIL only allows one thread to be running Ruby code at any given time.
 It ignores threads that are not currently running.

+When rbspy is profiling ruby 3 programs, it currently only samples the main ractor.

 ## Can rbspy profile C extensions?

 Yes.
 Any calls into C will be reported in the format "sleep [c function] - (unknown)".